kkjh0723/icub-tensorflow/README.md

 * Python 2.7 (Anaconda)
 * Tensorflow 0.12.x

-# Task
+# Task & Model
 * We tested the program in a very simple object manipulation task.
 There is only one object (which can be different shapes and sizes) in front of the robot and the robot learned to grasp the object.
+* [NOTE] Since the purpose of this code is to test connecting icub simulator and tensorflow, we ignore some necessary components for training and examining deep neural networks.
+First, we don't use any validation data although checking validation loss was implemented in the training code (we use same training data to validation).
+Second, we don't test generalization but only check whether the network do operate as it trained.
+The testing situation on the simulator is exactly same as the training data.
+We may conduct real research experiments based on this code in the future.
+* We trained a CNN-RNN structure especially VMDNN [1] (or CNN-LSTM) model for the testing

 # Training

-# Testing in simultor
+# Testing in the iCub simultor (iCub_SIM)
+1) Launch the simulator
+  * in on terminal: `yarpserver`
+  * another terminal: `iCub_SIM`
+2)

 # References